-Phytosanitary measures required by a contracting party shall be technically justified (Article VII.2a of the IPPC, 1997).
+Phytosanitary measures required by a contracting party shall be technically justified (Article VII 2a of the IPPC, 1997).

-Phytosanitary treatments are used by NPPOs to prevent the introduction and spread of regulated pests.
-Many of these treatments are supported by extensive research data, and others are used based on historical evidence supporting their efficacy.
-In practice, many countries use the same treatments or similar treatments for specified pests; however, mutual recognition is often a complex and difficult process.
-Furthermore, there has previously been neither an internationally recognized organization or process to evaluate treatments for their efficacy nor a central repository for listing such treatments.
-The Interim Commission on Phytosanitary Measures, at its sixth session in 2004, recognized the need for international recognition of phytosanitary treatments of major importance and approved the formation of the TPPT for that purpose.
+Phytosanitary treatments are used by NPPOs to prevent the introduction and spread of egulated p Many of these treatments are supported by extensive research data, and others are used based on his ical evidence upporting their efficacy.
+In practice, many countries use the same treatments or similar treatment fied pests; bwever, mutual recognition is often a complex and difficult process.
+Furthermore, there has viously be n internationally recognized organization or process to evaluate treatments for their efficiency itral re ory for listing such nor a treatments.
+The Interim Commission on Phytosanitary Measures, at its si in 2004, recognized the need for international recognition of phytosanitary treatments of major import roved th rmation of the TPPT for that purpose.